Virtual London Improvisation Workshop

 Familiarise yourself with jitsi, by clicking here well before the workshop, or on another day.

 Wear headphones.
 If you cannot hear yourself in them, remove them from one ear.
+This is the simplest way to hear your own instrument.

 Playing instructions